 It sure doesn’t hurt to ask though!
 If you are buying other things at once you can sometimes do better on shipping so if you think you will need another appliance in the not too distant future, it might be best to buy them both at once.

 If it is just you and you want to just keep a few things cold then you will have it easier with fridge options.
-An RV style or 12 volt travel cooler/fridge or two may be all that is needed.
-If you like to get away to that off grid cabin for the weekend then there is little use in going to crazy.
+An RV style or 12-volt travel cooler/fridge or two may be all that is needed.
+If you like to get away to that off-grid cabin for the weekend then there is little use in going to crazy.

-Very small fridges can also be carried into a site which in the beginning of homesteading may be the reality you have to deal with.
-As someone that carried 20 ft boards up a mountain when starting out on a piece of property on a dirt road, I know all about the importance of being able to carry something in or at least transport in a wagon.
+Very small fridges can also be carried into a site which at the beginning of homesteading may be the reality you have to deal with.
+As someone that carried 20 ft boards up a mountain when starting out on a piece of property on a dirt road, I know all about the importance of being able to carry something in or at least transport it in a wagon.

 This 10 cubic foot fridge and freezer is big enough for a family but it can be compared to an apartment size fridge so there is not going to be a lot of extra space to waste.

 You get about 2 weeks of use off of a full 20 lb propane.
 This fridge is said to burn 0.35 gallons per day.
 That is expensive refrigeration.
-I know propane prices can fluctuate but that is about a $1.00 per day to run your fridge plus you have to have a way to get tanks filled and hauled out to your location.
+I know propane prices can fluctuate but that is about $1.00 per day to run your fridge plus you have to have a way to get tanks filled and hauled out to your location.

 These prices are not considering any extra transport costs and time involved either.
 This is just the base cost of buying the propane at a dealer directly in a nonisolated area.

 The fridge does run off standard 110 volts though so the advantage is that you can run it off propane if electricity is not available.
-An inverter would be required to get the voltage up to 110 on a 12 volt system.
-I can see the advantage of having several options for powering your refrigerator in an off grid situation.
+An inverter would be required to get the voltage up to 110 on a 12-volt system.
+I can see the advantage of having several options for powering your refrigerator in an off-grid situation.

 This is a unique fridge and freezer combination compared to a lot of the others I have found.
-The space is split more evenly between fridge and freezer.
+The space is split more evenly between the fridge and freezer.
 This is somewhat appealing to me as someone that lived without much electricity, space, etc. but was raising and butchering livestock at the same time.

 There was a lot of the time where we had a lot of meat frozen but it had to be stored in a totally separate large freezer that was a considerable distance from our location.
-With this fridge you get a 2.5 cu ft freezer compartment and a 4.5 cu ft refrigerator.
+With this fridge, you get a 4.2 cu ft freezer compartment and a 3.3 cu ft refrigerator.